goldin2008/Note/sysd.md

 Offline metrics are mainly used to compare the models offline quickly and see which one gives the best result.
 Online metrics are used to validate the model for an end-to-end system to see how the revenue and engagement rate improve before making the final decision to launch the model.

+They should also ensure that these models help the overall improvement of the platform, increase revenue, and provide value for the advertisers.
+- Offline metrics
+  - area under the receiver operator curve (AUC) However, given that the system needs well-calibrated prediction scores, AUC, has the following shortcomings in this ad prediction scenario.

+  - Log Loss

+- Online metrics
+  - Overall revenue
+  - Overall ads engagement rate
+    - Click rate
+    - Downstream action rate
+  - Counter metrics

 ### Concept